 - The assessment suggests that the department has a mission and vision and has engaged with preparing a SWOT analysis as the foundation of strategic planning.
-The department has identified strategic objectives across seven pillars. - The assessment shows that the department has a solid academic offer which covers a range of typical programmes - The department effectively engages with stakeholders as and where needed and there are good practices in support of the strategic objectives,
+The department has identified strategic objectives across six pillars. - The assessment shows that the department has a solid academic offer which covers a range of typical programmes and is strongly aligned with accounting professional bodies such as ACCA and ICAEW which offer students the maximum number of exemptions.
+The department also has strong ties with other accounting firms such as Deloitte and other professional associations such as CFA.
+The department should be commended from their engagement with relevant stakeholders as and where needed and there are good practices in support of the strategic objectives.

-- The department collects data on a range of educational, student and research performance, as well as alumni - The department facilitates engagement with relevant stakeholders and has a clear strategic objective in this regard. - The assessment shows that the departmental homepage is quite informative and provides detailed information - The department contributes to social engagement through various initiatives and contributes effectively to the University Impact ranking by THE which shows that the University is 401-600 in terms of impact. - The department is part of the University overall robust alumni engagement processes such as data collection and surveys initiatives and networking and mentoring mechanisms as such the panel commends this practice and encourage it to be maintained and expanded. - The department has well-described processes for the identification of recruitment needs, advertising and attracting talent and evaluating applications. - The department engages with the school needs Form Report as well as seeking approval from the Academic Council and Governing Board and ensure fulfilling the relevant Legal and Professional Requirements. - The department applies the University extensive admission policy that ensures consistent attraction of students in a competitive market. - The department is obliged to follow the University budgeting process in relation to the academic needs budget, capital needs budget and annual planning exercise in relation to income and operational costs.
+- The department collects data on a range of educational, student and research performance, as well as alumni - The department facilitates engagement with relevant stakeholders and has a clear strategic objective in this regard. - The assessment shows that the departmental homepage is quite informative and provides detailed information for prospective students and other relevant stakeholders. - The department contributes to social engagement through various initiatives and contributes effectively to the University Impact ranking by THE which shows that the University is 401-600 in terms of impact. - The department is part of the University overall robust alumni engagement processes such as data collection and surveys initiatives and networking and mentoring mechanisms as such the panel commends this practice and encourage it to be maintained and expanded. - The department has well-described processes for the identification of recruitment needs, advertising and attracting talent and evaluating applications. - The department engages with the school needs Form Report as well as seeking approval from the Academic Council and Governing Board and ensure fulfilling the relevant Legal and Professional Requirements. - The department applies the University extensive admission policy that ensures consistent attraction of students in a competitive market. - The department is obliged to follow the University budgeting process in relation to the academic needs budget, capital needs budget and annual planning exercise in relation to income and operational costs.
 There are processes for continuous improvement of programmes in the department